Kraftwerk

 Read more

-Ralf Hütter and Florian Schneider met at Akademie Remscheid in 1968, and their collaboration began with a performance at the legendar Creamcheese in Düsseldorf.
+Ralf Hütter and Florian Schneider met at Akademie Remscheid in 1968, and their collaboration began with a performance at the legendary nightclub Creamcheese in Düsseldorf.
 In 1970 they established their Kling Klang Studio and started the Kraftwerk project.
 A spirit of renewal characterized Düsseldorf in the late sixties, particularly in the realm of contemporary art.
 Happenings, Fluxus and performance art were part of the artistic life, and a thriving scene emerged around artists such as Joseph Beuys, Gerhard Richter and Sigmar Polke.
 Kraftwerk created the soundtrack for the Rhineland art world with their performances at the Kunsthalle Düsseldorf, the Kölner Kunstverein, the Ludwig Collection in Aachen, Galerie Hans Mayer in Krefeld and the Rolandseck train station.
 The name Kraftwerk (German for “power station”) was emblematic of their industrial aesthetic and the electronic energy of the music they created.

 Kraftwerk used a wide range of tools at their Kling Klang Studio, including synthesizers, rhythm machines, sequencers, vocoders and programmable synthetic voices.
 Ralf Hütter directed the videos and covers for their albums, and developed a visual identity for their photo sessions, as well as the concept for the 3-D The Catalogue 12345678 of their albums.
 The covers and lyrics for the albums Autobahn (1974) and Radio-Activity (1975), as well as for “Trans Europe Express”, “The Model” and other songs were created in collaboration with artist and friend Emil Schult, a student of Beuys.